Alabaster

-Alabaster is a mineral or rock that is soft, often used for carving, and is processed for plaster powder.
-Archaeologists and the stone processing industry use the word differently from geologists.
-The former use it in a wider sense that includes varieties of two different minerals: the fine-grained massive type of gypsum and the fine-grained banded type of calcite.
-Geologists define alabaster only as the gypsum type.
-Chemically, gypsum is a hydrous sulfate of calcium, while calcite is a carbonate of calcium.
+Alabaster is a soft rock used for carvings and as a source of plaster powder.
+Archaeologists, geologists, and the stone industry have different definitions for the word alabaster.
+In archaeology, the term alabaster includes objects and artefacts made from two different minerals: (i) the fine-grained, massive type of gypsum, and (ii) the fine-grained, banded type of calcite.

-The two types of alabaster have similar properties.
-They are usually lightly colored, translucent, and soft stones.
-They have been used throughout history primarily for carving decorative artifacts.

-The calcite type is also denominated "onyx-marble", "Egyptian alabaster", and "Oriental alabaster" and is geologically described as either a compact banded travertine or "a stalagmitic limestone marked with patterns of swirling bands of cream and brown".
-"Onyx-marble" is a traditional, but geologically inaccurate, name because both onyx and marble have geological definitions that are distinct from even the broadest definition of "alabaster".
+Chemically, gypsum is a hydrous sulfate of calcium, whereas calcite is a carbonate of calcium.
+As types of alabaster, gypsum and calcite have similar properties, such as light color, translucence, and soft stones that can be carved and sculpted; thus the historical use and application of alabaster for the production of carved, decorative artefacts and objets d’art.
+Calcite alabaster also is known as onyx-marble, Egyptian alabaster, and Oriental alabaster, which terms usually describe either a compact, banded travertine stone or a stalagmitic limestone colored with swirling bands of cream and brown.

 In general, ancient alabaster is calcite in the wider Middle East, including Egypt and Mesopotamia, while it is gypsum in medieval Europe.
-Modern alabaster is probably calcite but may be either.
+Modern alabaster is most likely calcite but may be either.
 Both are easy to work and slightly soluble in water.
-They have been used for making a variety of indoor artwork and carving, and they will not survive long outdoors.
+They have been used for making a variety of indoor artwork and carving, as they will not survive long outdoors.

-The two kinds are readily distinguished by their different hardnesses: gypsum alabaster (Mohs hardness 1.5 to 2) is so soft that a fingernail scratches it, while calcite (Mohs hardness 3) cannot be scratched in this way but yields to a knife.
-Moreover, calcite alabaster, being a carbonate, effervesces when treated with hydrochloric acid, while gypsum alabaster remains almost unaffected.
+The two types are readily distinguished by their different hardness: gypsum alabaster (Mohs hardness 1.5 to 2) is so soft that a fingernail scratches it, while calcite (Mohs hardness 3) cannot be scratched in this way but yields to a knife.
+Moreover, calcite alabaster, being a carbonate, effervesces when treated with hydrochloric acid while gypsum alabaster remains almost unaffected.